Gusarich/housify/ROADMAP.md

 ### Meta

--   [ ] Issue and pull request templates
 -   [ ] Labels and milestones
 -   [ ] Website for the project
 -   [ ] Release checklist template